golioth/developer-training/website/docs/zephyr-intro/zephyr-examples/golioth-observe.md

     west build -b esp32s2_saola . -D OVERLAY_CONFIG=credentials.conf -p
     ```

+4. Download and flash

 import HowToFlash from '/docs/\_partials/flash-the-example-kasm.md'

 <HowToFlash/>

-## Setup the LightDB State endpoint
+### Setup the LightDB State endpoint

 1. Go to the Golioth Console and choose Management&rarr;Devices from the sidebar menu
 2. Click on the name of your device to enter the device view, then click the LightDB State icon to open up the right sidebar dialog